 to save and exit the Vim window.

-The filename file should now have whatever you typed in before pressing the ESC
+The filename file should now contain whatever you typed before pressing the ESC button.

 Verify this by running cat filename